Need another category? Click here or call us at (866) 345-6784.

 Probationary sentences in Fayetteville can be revoked if you do not follow the state’s guidelines to the letter.
 These are considered part of your rehabilitation and are non-negotiable.
 The Probationary Code of North Carolina states that you’re required to meet regularly with your probation officer and submit to drug screenings whenever asked.
 You must also get the permission of the court before leaving the state.
 You can set a meeting with your probation officer at the Cumberland County Probation Department.

 Typically, a probation officer manages your probation.
 This officer monitors your progress and compliance.
 He or she also files periodic reports with the court.
 Accordingly, if you do not comply with the terms of your probation, the judge is apt to know.
-Then he or she may then revoke your probation and send you to jail.
+Then he or she may revoke your probation and send you to jail.
 A Fayetteville, North Carolina criminal defense attorney can help you with probation violations.

 Parole